-Kaplan, La. native Sammy Kershaw proudly chases the sounds of George Jones and other country music heroes while keeping the rich music of his home state (and a smaller smattering of Memphis blues) at no more than an arm's length.
+Kaplan, La. native Sammy Kershaw proudly chases the Nashville sounds of George Jones and other country music heroes while keeping the rich music of his home state (and a smaller smattering of Memphis, Tennessee blues) at no more than an arm's length.
 Since his debut album in 1991, Don't Go Near the Water, Kershaw has steadily been releasing strong country songs.

-Whether he’s singing a slow number like the often-covered “Chevy Van,” singing a duet with ex-wife Lorrie Morgan (sadly they weren't meant to be), "All in the Same Boat” with old friends Joe Diffie and Aaron Tiffin, planning a life for “Me and Maxine” or fired up about a “Cotton County Queen” from “Old Cowtown,” Kershaw always seemed to have the right story to rope in listeners.
-Although he started chasing his musical ambitions as a young teen and continues performing into his 60’s, these name-dropped songs and the list that follows point to the ’90s and early aughts — a much different time for country radio.
+Whether he's singing a slow number like the often-covered "Chevy Van," singing a duet with ex-wife Lorrie Morgan (sadly they weren't meant to be), "All in the Same Boat" with old friends Joe Diffie and Aaron Tiffin, planning a life for "Me and Maxine" or fired up about a "Cotton County Queen" from "Old Cowtown," Kershaw always seemed to have the right story to rope in listeners.
+Although he started chasing his musical ambitions as a young teen and continues performing into his 60's, these name-dropped songs and the list that follows point to the '90s and early aughts — a much different time for country radio.

-With all of that in mind, press play, kick back and ride the “Feelin’ Good Train” with one of the most consistent and authentic mainstream stars of his time, who had 25 singles chart on the billboards.
+With all of that in mind, press play, kick back and ride the "Feelin' Good Train" with one of the most consistent and authentic mainstream stars of his time, who had 25 singles chart on the billboards.
 Here are our ten favorite Sammy Kershaw songs we're currently lovin'.

 10. "Honky Tonk America"